ElektraInitiative/libelektra/doc/api_review/core/ksVNew.md

 ### Tests

-- [ ] Added functions are fully covered by tests
+- [ ] Function code is fully covered by tests
 - [ ] All possible error states are covered by tests
 - [ ] All possible enum values are covered by tests
 - [ ] No inconsistencies between tests and documentation